Hi, I’m Tim.

 2. I am both ambitious and impatient, and I don’t view either of these as negative character traits.
 I started school a year early; started writing for a newspaper when I was 15; came out as gay, graduated high school and moved out at 16 to start working full-time; tried college at 17 and decided it wasn’t for me by 18.
 And have worked as a journalist (in just about every capacity) ever since.

-3. In the last 20 years, I have lived in 15 different cities (and three countries).
+3. In the last 20 years, I have lived in 15 different cities (and four countries).
 Also I have been single for all of those years.
 It is possible that these two facts are related.

 Want to talk about a project?
 Get in touch at: tball [at] politico [dot] eu.
 (Please do this before using social media to pitch projects.)